SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_DMP_Replication.md

 ## About

-The Skyline DMP Replication driver will periodically poll the DMP information and alarms.
+The Skyline DMP Replication connector will periodically poll the DMP information and alarms.
 Other values are retrieved using subscriptions.
 This means that these updates come in very quickly.

 ### Version Info